Notice, Calm and Comfort your own big emotions and shift from reacting in anger to responding with love.

 Why?
 I have such a hard time knowing when I’m overwhelmed and asking for support.

 Why?
 Because I don’t want to come across as nagging or complaining, I want everyone to think I’ve got it all together.

 What would support look like surrounding this trigger?
 For me, this question took YEARS to answer honestly.
-In the end, I asked my partner help with a few meals each week, and to do morning breakfast on Wednesdays and Saturdays.
+In the short term, I asked my partner help with a few evening meals each week, and to do morning breakfast on Wednesdays and Saturdays.